exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Response

-The string which value is a hex-encoded content of the nearest bitcoin anchoring transaction.
+The string which value is a hex-encoded content of the nearest Bitcoin anchoring transaction.

 [anchoring-deploy]: https://github.com/exonum/exonum-btc-anchoring/blob/master/DEPLOY.md